DIY-NAMICsystem/Hardware_Documentation/README.md

 - Component suggestions
 - Your own tips, tricks, and experiences for any hardware projects.

-- If you decide to make AIMs yourself, send us photos and any hacks/design modifications that you made!
+- If you decide to make DIY-NAMIC boxes yourself, send us photos and any hacks/design modifications that you made!
 We would love to see how this project expands!

-Feel free to open an issue or submit a pull request.
-All contributions are welcome! - there is no minor contribution.
-If you're unfamiliar with pull request workflow, feel free to email me with your contributions to jun.ho.lee@dartmouth.edu.
+Feel free to open an issue or submit a pull request, or email jun.ho.lee@dartmouth.edu.

 ### Contributions and Thanks